-Estate Planning isn’t just for the rich or retired crowd.
-To the contrary, absolutely everyone should have a plan in place to protect themselves, their family, and their businesses.
+It isn’t for the rich or retired crowd.
+Everyone should have a plan in place to protect themselves, their family and their business.

 Why do you need an estate plan?